Yemeni unification: Unification

-Flag of the newly formed Republic of Yemen being raised on top of the presidential palace of former Socialist Yemen in Aden.
+Flag of the newly formed Republic of Yemen being raised on top of the presidential palace of former South Yemen in Aden.

 The Republic of Yemen was declared on 22 May 1990.
-Ali Abdullah Saleh of the north became Head of State, and Ali Salim al-Beidh of the south became Head of Government.
+Ali Abdullah Saleh of the north became Head of State, and Ali Salem al-Beidh of the south became Head of Government.
 A 30-month transitional period for completing the unification of the two political and economic systems was set.
 A presidential council was jointly elected by the 26-member Yemen Arab Republic advisory council and the 17-member People's Democratic Republic of Yemen presidium.
 The presidential council appointed a Prime Minister, who formed a Cabinet.
 There was also a 301-seat provisional unified parliament, consisting of 159 members from the north, 111 members from the south, and 31 independent members appointed by the chairman of the council.

 A unity constitution was agreed upon in May 1990 and ratified by the populace in May 1991.
 It affirmed Yemen's commitment to free elections, a multiparty political system, the right to own private property, equality under the law, and respect of basic human rights.
 Parliamentary elections were held on 27 April 1993.
-International groups assisted in the organization of the elections and observed actual balloting.
+International groups assisted in the organisation of the elections and observed actual balloting.
 The resulting Parliament included 143 General People's Congress, 69 Yemeni Socialist Party (YSP), 63 Islah (the nation's largest Islamist party), 6 Ba'athists, 3 Nasserist Unionist People's Organisation, 2 Al Haq, and 15 independents.
 The new parliament represented the North strongly.
 The YSP, though it had won the most seats in voting in the less populated south, was considered a minor part of the new coalition government.
 The head of Islah, Abdullah ibn Husayn al-Ahmar, became the speaker of Parliament.
 Islah was invited into the ruling coalition, and the presidential council was altered to include one Islah member.